anhcraft/palette/README.md

 - Background item: Since Palette allows customizable background item, we say that an item is background if it is either empty or be the background defined in the configuration
 - Backup layer: The backup layer contains all original items defined in the configuration
 - Backed item: To improve the performance, Palette creates a cached version of the original item (equivalent to the backup layer), that version is said to be baked
-- Actual item: Is any item that is existing in the current GUI which may be different from the configuration
+- Actual item: Is any item that is existing in the current GUI (which may be different from the configuration).
+If the actual item is background, it is treated as empty item.
 - Modifiable component: A modifiable component means it can be changed either by placing item or taking out item.
 With Palette, you can define the component to be placing-only or taking-out-only
 - Refreshable: Refreshable GUI requires the GUi to be refreshed / updated for every successful interaction.
 This is the essential interface to create dynamic GUIs with Palette.